-The Community and Family Aspects section of the exam covers family support systems, community resources, parent training, family involvement, and issues impacting families of disabled children.
+This section of the exam will cover family support systems, community resources, parent training, family involvement, and issues impacting families of disabled children.